Russia says it will take nothing less but NATO expansion ban

 Russia annexed the Crimean Peninsula from Ukraine in 2014 after mass protests prompted Ukraine’s Moscow-friendly leader to flee to Russia.
 At the same time, Russia also cast its support behind a separatist insurgency that swept over large areas in eastern Ukraine.
 More than 14,000 people have been killed in nearly eight years of fighting there.

-Asked if Russia could accept a moratorium on NATO’s expansion eastward, an idea circulated by some political experts, Ryabkov answered with a firm o, saying that Moscow has seen the West backtracking on previous promises.
+Asked if Russia could accept a moratorium on NATO’s expansion eastward, an idea circulated by some political experts, Ryabkov answered with a firm no, saying that Moscow has seen the West backtracking on previous promises.

 He emphasized that “for us, the matter of priority is achievement of watertight, bulletproof, legally binding guarantees” that Ukraine and other ex-Soviet nations will not join the alliance.